tykimm3-del/1440p-update-source/README.md

 ## Disclaimer

-green-nx is a **fun, experimental, non-commercial** hobby project, provided as-is for personal use.
+xbox  is a **fun, experimental, non-commercial** hobby project, provided as-is for personal use.
 It is **not affiliated with, endorsed by, or supported by Microsoft or Nintendo** in any way.
 Xbox, Xbox Cloud Gaming and Game Pass are trademarks of Microsoft.
 Nintendo Switch is a trademark of Nintendo.
 You